andrewt0301/hse-acos-course/docs/software/cloud_ssh.md

    Input the passphrase for the key to authorize.

+More information on the SSH tool is available [here](https://man7.org/linux/man-pages/man1/ssh.1.html).
+Also, see [Wikipedia](https://en.wikipedia.org/wiki/Secure_Shell_Protocol) for details on the SSH protocol.

 ## Copying Files with SCP

 Files and entire folders can be copied to and from the server using